These are the top 10 best engineering schools in Japan

 6. Osaka University

 Osaka University has over 23,000 students and more than 2,200 staff.
 10% of the entire student population is composed of students from different countries outside Japan.
-There is 31% female student population and 69% male student population.
+There is a 31% female student population and a 69% male student population.
 The university was founded in 1931 and today, it has 11 undergraduate schools plus 16 graduate schools.
 Included in its facilities are the Research Center for Nuclear Physics and the Cybermedia Center.
 Some of its notable alumni include Akira Yoshino, inventor of the lithium-ion battery, and Akio Morita, the founder of Sony.
 The university covers ranks 201st to 205th in The World University Rankings.

 7. Kyushu University

 Kyushu University has more than 18,600 students and more than 1,400 staff.
 12% of the student population comes from countries outside Japan.
 There are approximately 29% female students and 71% male students.
 It is a public university located in Fukuoka and known as one of Japan’s National Seven Universities.
 It was founded in 1903 with the aim to provide the highest levels of education, research, and medical activities.
 It ranked 351st to 400th in The World University Rankings.

 Hokkaido University has 34 faculties with the strongest research fields in chemistry, earth and ocean sciences, and material sciences.
 Other faculties include law, medicine, economics, and business administration.
 Hokkaido University is one of Japan’s National Seven Universities.
 It was founded in 1876 and was included in 2015 on Reuters as one of the world’s top 100 universities that are most innovative.
 It ranked 401st to 500th in The World University Rankings.